blueOkiris/fetch-rs/README.md

 Features different from other fetch scripts:

-- Single binary (assuming no blugins)
+- Single binary (assuming no plugins)
 - Compiled and fast
 - Asynchronous to look up information
 - Plugin support